 3. Stanford University

-Located at the heart of Silicon Valley, Stanford University is an obvious choice for anyone looking for a degree in materials engineering.
-You’ll be surrounded by companies like Apple and Tesla while being supported by BEAM, Stanford’s renowned career center.
+Located in Silicon Valley, Stanford University is an obvious choice for anyone looking for a degree in materials engineering.
+Students can also receive career support from Stanford Career Education.

 5. Harvard University

-When you think of the best universities in the world, Harvard almost always comes to mind.
-Being the oldest university in the US, Harvard has a history of excellence with famous alumni including Barrack Obama, Robert Frost, and Neil DeGrasse Tyson.
+When you think of the best universities in the world, Harvard University almost always comes to mind.
+As the oldest institution of higher education in the United States, Harvard has a long history of academic excellence.

 6. National University of Singapore

-If you’d like to get a taste of what it’s like to study materials engineering at NUS, you can check out one of the video seminars on the program’s home page, which is linked above.
+If you would like to get a taste of what it is like to study materials engineering at NUS, you can explore the program information, undergraduate overview, and postgraduate options on the department’s home page, which is linked above.

 7. Georgia Institute of Technology

-The Georgia Institute of Technology’s School of Materials Science and Engineering is the product of the merging of the School of Ceramic Engineering, the Metallurgy Program and the School of Polymer, Textile and Fiber Engineering over the course of more than a century.
+The Georgia Institute of Technology’s School of Materials Science and Engineering has roots in the former School of Ceramic Engineering, the Metallurgy Program, and the School of Polymer, Textile and Fiber Engineering.

 We hope this article on the best materials engineering schools was helpful.
-Make sure to also check out the Available Programs for International Students to learn more!
+If you are interested, make sure to also check out the Available Programs for International Students!

 About the Author: Hyun Lee